frontendpatterns/frontendpatterns.dev/src/content/patterns/mock-service-worker.md

 ## Solution

-Apply the Mock Service Worker pattern by intercepting network requests at the service worker level for realistic testing, and reinforce it with concise examples or tests.
+Intercept network requests at the service worker level for realistic testing.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.